Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 About the wine:

 Deep purple with violet highlights.
 Franc Mayne’s bouquet is complex and subtle.
 I detect notes of pepper, black berries, and spices.
 On the palate, the wine is full-bodied and juicy.
 The tannins are elegant, well-integrated, and in harmony with the structure.
-The structure effectively supports the aromatic expression all the way through to the finish.
+The structure effectively supports the aromatic expression right through to the finish.
 This Franc Mayne stands out for its elegance and its ability to balance power and delicacy.
 Bravo.
 2022–2036